-Chickenpox causes a rash and can make a child feel generally unwell.
+Chickenpox causes spots (a rash) and can make a child feel generally unwell.
 Treatment aims to ease symptoms until the illness goes.
 Full recovery is usual in children.
 Serious complications are rare but are more likely to occur in children with a poor immune system, such as those on chemotherapy.

 What is chickenpox?

 Chickenpox is an infection caused by the varicella-zoster virus.
 Most children have chickenpox at some stage.
 Most commonly, children get chickenpox before the age of 10.
-The immune system makes antibodies during the infection.
-These fight the virus and then provide lifelong immunity.
+The immune system makes proteins called antibodies during the infection.
+These fight the virus and then provide lifelong protection against it (immunity).
 Therefore, it is uncommon to have more than one bout of chickenpox in your lifetime.

-- Fever (temperature), aches and headache often start a day or so before a rash appears.
+- High temperature (fever), aches and headache often start a day or so before a rash appears.

-- Rash.
+- Spots (rash).
 Spots appear in crops.
 They develop into small blisters and are itchy.
 They can be anywhere on the body.
 Several crops may develop over several days.
 Some children may be covered in spots; others have only a few or even none.
 The rash starts off looking like red spots, which then blister, and then scab over.

 Some children feel quite unwell for a few days.
 Others appear only mildly ill.
 Most are much better within a week.
 The blisters dry up and scab.
 They gradually fade, but may take up to two weeks to go completely.